SquareMeal Review of

 Wolfe’s started out in Park Lane back in 1975, before graduating to this prime Covent Garden site just off Drury Lane – the ground floor of a listed building that was once home to the Royal Masonic

 Trust for Girls.
 Inside, it’s flamboyantly done out with banqueting-style raised seating, gold-tinted mirrors covering the ceiling and panoramic views of the kitchen through a large window.

-Signature burgers, steaks and grills are the main event (note the luxurious Wagyu beef), but the wide-ranging international menu also brings on board the likes of smoked duck and avocado salad,
+Signature burgers, steaks and grills are the main event, but the wide-ranging international menu also brings on board the likes of grilled chicken with salsa verde,

-fudge cake, Eton mess or tarte Tatin.
+fudge cake, Eton mess or a panettone tiramisu.
 Cocktails and snacks are served throughout the day in the bar.

 Wolfe's is recommended for